Mediacorp: History

-Radio Singapore

 After the war, the British came back into power and reclaimed the radio station, with the station managed by the interim government – British Military Administration (BMA).

 Two separate stations were introduced from 23 December 1945.
 The existing service was renamed Blue Network, carrying programming in English and Malay.
-The second service, the Red Network, carried content in Tamil, Hindustani and Chinese dialects.
-The Blue Network was carried on the 41,61,225 metre band and the Red Network, on the 41,61,300 metre band.
+The second service, the Red Network, carried content in Tamil, Hindustani and Chinese varieties.

 On 1 April 1946, Radio Malaya Singapore and the Federation of Malaya (RMSFOM; or Radio Malaya), a short- and mediumwave service, was established in Singapore.
 Radio news and information, as well as local entertainment, were aired on its stations in English and later Mandarin Chinese and Malay.
-In June 1947, the BBC initiated a one-year takeover plan of the BFEBS.
-The plan was culminated on 8 August 1948.
-Changes to programming led to the Blue Network adding some Chinese content on from 1 January 1949.
-Both networks increased their airtime.
-This was due to requests from individual communities, who demanded more programmes for them.
+In June 1947, the BBC initiated a one-year takeover plan of the BFEBS; the plan was culminated on 8 August 1948.
 The Chinese output gained its own station on 1 January 1951, the Green Network.
 Radio Malaya left the Cathay building on 4 November 1951 at closedown.
-The two networks increased their schedule again in January 1952.

-On the basis of the Radio Malaya broadcasters that moved to Kuala Lumpur in 1958, Radio Singapura took over on 4 January 1959 as the radio service for Singapore, organised into a station each for English, Malay and Mandarin listeners, plus a blocktime slot for Tamil speakers.
+On the basis of the Radio Malaya broadcasters that moved to Kuala Lumpur in 1958, Radio Singapura took over on 4 January 1959 as the radio service for Singapore, organised into a station each for English, Malay and Mandarin listeners, plus a dedicated time slot for Tamil speakers.
 Shortwave broadcasts commenced on 14 February 1960, consisting of relays of extant Radio Singapore output.
-The frequency changed in 1961, with test transmissions in the new frequencies (7250, 6175, 6615 and 4280) were carried from mid-January.
-A new radio station, Siaran Istimewa, was announced in May 1961 as the nation's first multilingual radio station signing on offially on 3 June, with programming in all 4 languages airing on the 990 kc (990 kHz) band.
-When Singapore joined Malaysia on 16 September 1963, Radio Singapura's stations became part of Radio Malaysia and rebranded as "Radio Malaysia (Singapura)".

-From 2 March 1964, the Malay, Tamil and Mandarin language divisions increased their airtime.
-The number of radio news bulletins was increased from 29 to 42.

-On 15 June 1967, a fire started in the radio station's record library at Caldecott Hill.
-16 hours later, the fire was extinguished.
-The entire library, comprising about 80,000 to 85,000 records valued at $150,000, had been destroyed.